 Our community partners have been fantastic.
 Green Built Alliance has been with ESN from those early days and provided valuable fiscal sponsorship, help in fundraising, hosting of our initial staff, and community connection.
 We rely on referrals from agencies such as Mountain Housing Opportunities, Asheville – Buncombe Community Christian Ministries, Eblen Charities and others to connect us who most need our help.
 Our funders have included many in the community such as Rotary Club of Asheville, New Belgium Brewing, All Souls Cathedral, Community Foundation of WNC, Duke Energy, City of Asheville, Buncombe County and many individuals.
 Our most notable financial support has come from founding sponsors the City of Asheville and Buncombe County.

 And grow the program we have!
 From one client in 2016, we helped 83 families in 2017, 153 in 2018 and 201 in 2019.
-Along with everyone else, we COVID 19 impacted our ability to make aggressive targets but we still were able to do xx homes in 2020.
+Along with everyone else COVID19 impacted our ability to make aggressive targets but we still were able to do 154 homes in 2020.
+We have done a total of 600 homes to date.

 We are hoping for continued support to allow us to build and do more as the COVID crisis recedes.
 Our long run plan is to grow to as many as 600 homes per year, an order of magnitude expansion.
 But an order of magnitude expansion is needed given the short time frame for climate action and the approximately 30,000 households in Buncombe County that would meet our income requirements.